igorskyflyer/npm-zep/README.md

 	 zep.run(e)
  }

-// due to the nature of JavaScript, this WON'T WORK
+// due to the nature of JavaScript the following WON'T WORK, when you pass a class method as a parameter that method will get detached from the class and lose its track of <this>,
-// because <this> will be undefined, thus resulting in an error picker.onDidChangeValue(zep.run)
+// which will be globalThis/undefined, thus resulting in an error, picker.onDidChangeValue(zep.run)

+ // but you could do any of the 2 techniques

+ // ****
+ function changeHandler() {
+	 zep.run()
+ }

+ // and then use that wrapper-function picker.onDidChangeValue(changeHandler)
+  // ****

+	// or

+// ****
+const changeHandler = zep.run.bind(zep)
+ picker.onDidChangeValue(changeHandler)
+  // ****

  // by using Zep we can wait for the user to finish their input
  // if they haven't typed a single letter = the onDidChangeValue wasn't